-192 Indicators of Terrestrial biome protection (protected areas) (40% of weight), marine protected areas (20% of weight), Protected Area Representativeness Index (PARI) (10% weight), Species Habitat Index (SHI) (10% weight), Species Protection Index (SPI) (10% weight), Biodiversity Habitat Index (BHI) [10% weight).
+193 Indicators of Terrestrial biome protection (protected areas) (40% of weight), marine protected areas (20% of weight), Protected Area Representativeness Index (PARI) (10% weight), Species Habitat Index (SHI) (10% weight), Species Protection Index (SPI) (10% weight), Biodiversity Habitat Index (BHI) [10% weight).

-193 Includes tree covers loss (90% weight), grassland loss (5% weight) and wetland loss (5% weight).
+Includes tree covers loss (90% weight), grassland loss (5% weight) and wetland loss (5% weight).

-194 The region includes Latin America & Caribbean.
+195 The region includes Latin America & Caribbean.

-According to the IUCN definition of 2008, a protected area is a clearly defined geographical space, recognised, dedicated, and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values.
+196 According to the IUCN definition of 2008, a protected area is a clearly defined geographical space, recognised, dedicated, and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values.

-196 Civil society nature reserve (RNSC).
+197 Civil society nature reserve (RNSC).

-197 Aichi Biodiversity Target 11 calls for the conservation of "at least 17% of terrestrial and inland water areas and 10% of coastal and marine areas.

-small proportion of protected areas is truly protected (Aldana and Mitchley, 2013).
+Target 11198 with 15.9% of protected coastal and marine areas and 13.7% terrestrial protected areas (Ibid.).
+However, the effectiveness of protected areas needs to be assessed for the actual conservation of biodiversity and ecosystem services.
+Currently, 12.9% of terrestrial protected areas and 4.4% of coastal and marine protected areas are evaluated on their effectiveness (Ibid).
+Due to a gap in legislation for protected areas, only a very small proportion of protected areas is truly protected (Aldana and Mitchley, 2013).
 Deforestation, mining, and oil exploration affects the protected areas (Minambiente, 2019a).
 In the BAP (2017), it was reported that 44 mining areas were granted in the PNNs and 57 areas in ZRFs, including highly biodiverse areas of the Amazon, Orinoco and Chocó (Minambiente, 2017b).